hb-ye/UTD24-Transportation/README.md

 # UTD24 Transportation

 This repository maintains a (non-exaustive and subjective) <a href="paper_list.md"> list </a> of papers in UTD24 journals that are related to transportation.
+It currently covers:
+* Journal of Operations Management
+* Production and Operations Management
+* Manufacturing & Service Operations Management
+* Operations Research

 <!---
 This repository maintains a (non-exaustive and subjective) list of papers in UTD24 journals that are related to transportation.
 * <a href="jom_list.md"> Journal of Operations Management </a>